 Being a true family affair, they have employed more than a dozen family members over the years, and today Linda, Jack and daughter Cherri continue to provide the same outstanding customer service that has made Jay's a successful business.

 Jack and Linda have been married since 1988 and are the parents of 5 children/step-children, three daughters and 2 sons; and have 5 grandchildren, and 1 great-granddaughter that they love spending time with.
-Jack was in the military which brought him to Tucson.
+Jack was in the Air Force which brought him to Tucson.
 Since 1998 he has served the community as a part of the rodeo committee, where he served on the Executive Committee for 6 years, was Vice Chairman for 3 years.
 Linda was born in Oklahoma but raised in Tucson, now she enjoys quilting, antiquing, and gardening outside of work.

 Cherri is a native of Tucson; she graduated from Desert View High School in 1987, and then attended Northern Arizona University where she graduated in 1992 with a Bachelor of Science in Business and a Minor in Sociology.
 Outside of work she enjoys raising her dogs who are a big part of her family.
 She is a member of the Desert Wiener Club for Dachshunds and enjoys participating in all their events.
-She also has started a small business, We 3 Beaders, with her sister Jen, and best friend Kristy.
+She also has started a small business, We 3 Beaders, with her step-sister Jen, and best friend Kristy.
 They do local craft shows and home parties.